 Current 3GPP positioning solutions assume LOS operation [47, 48] and do not provide sub-meter accurate localization.
 Recent research reveals the possibility of using mmWave for accurate localization [49-53], which is possible due to the large available bandwidth that permits precise on-the-fly time of flight measurements using conventional air interface standards [54].
 In addition, narrow antenna beamwidths may be used to determine the angles of arrival (AoA) and angles of departure (AoD) of the multipath components between the base station and mobile users.
 Existing mmWave localization techniques assume the presence of a LOS path or an obstructed LOS path [55], or assume very simple rectangular geometry of rooms [56].
 The NLOS localization technique discussed in [57] only considers single-bounce reflections.
 However, at mmWave frequencies, strong multi-bounce reflections exist and can be used to detect the underlying ambient information, including the specific layout of potential reflectors.
 Exploiting the radar capability of mmWave antenna array, this approach can accomplish ambient perception through location-based sparse channel reconstruction [58].

 Machine learning and wireless networks are becoming more and more integrated [59].
 Conventional mmWave beam sweeping solutions often have large overhead and are not suitable for dynamic communication scenarios.
 However, interfacing a vehicle traffic simulator with a raytracing simulator can generate a specific dataset for investigations of ML-based beam-selection techniques on vehicle-to-infrastructure scenarios [60].
 Learning-based solutions leverage sensor data, for instance position information, to identify beam directions, which enable good beam pairing quickly [61].
 Combining machine learning with situational awareness in vehicular settings can improve the prediction accuracy with almost zero overhead [62].
 Hence, ML-based beam-selection has the potential to reliably maintain mmWave connectivity in dynamic scenarios by predicting ideal beam-steering strategies based on situational awareness and knowledge about the surrounding environment.
+[Dennis is assuming that the machine learning for location of the drones is done by someone else.]

 Potentials and Challenges